ddsbook/blog/2014/drafts/crls-heartbleed-and-the-sad-state-of-ssl.md

 This contest will run until **Sunday, April 26, 2014 23:59PDT** and the winner will be announced by Wednesday of that week.

-Questions & clarifications can be asked of either Bob or Jay on Twitter.
+Questions & clarifications can be asked of either Bob or Jay on Twitter or in the comments.